BoeingFever/ELK-Cluster-Setup/Redis/README.md

 ##
 To enable cluster, there are 3 settings you must enable in **Redis configuration file, default : redis.conf** OR in **docker-compose entrypoint section**
-Example below for enabling the config in redis.conf
+Example below for enabling the settings in redis.conf
 ```
 cluster-announce-ip 10.222.60.182
 cluster-announce-port 6379